Beard Care Made Easy - Beard Balm The Full Insight

 The oil is pressed from the castor bean, the smell is very distinct which is great for not covering the scent in your products.
 As castor oil is a vegetable oil once pressed from the bean itself with an average of 90% being high in fatty acid chains.

-Having been used in many beauty products from skincare to haircare due to the lathering effect in soaps and many washes.
+Having been used in many beauty products from skincare to haircare due to the lathering effect in beard soaps and many beard shampoo's.
 A great enhancer for hair conditioning and anti-dandruff or in this case beardruff.

 Even though Castor oil is a natural oil, it's actually a natural preservative.